renemarc/home-assistant-config/readme.md

 - **As an apartment dweller** I want to have a discrete, non-permanent installation that takes as little space as possible.
 - **As a developer** I want to use an open-source platform that is feature-rich, accessible, flexible and actively maintained.
 - **As a consumer** I want to pick and choose which devices I wish to acquire without necessarily being locked into a closed ecosystem.
-- **As a couple** we want to be able to control lights and get quick overview of weather forecasts and public transit schedules through simple to use interfaces.
+- **As a couple** we want to be able to operate lights and climate-control appliances as well as get quick overview of weather forecasts and public transit schedules through simple to use interfaces.

 ### Goals
 - **Inconspicuous**: I like tech alright, but like good butlers it should stay out of sight but summonable when desired.
 Think Fiji villa, not server room.
 - **Modular**: Both code and devices should be easily replaceable.
 - **Internet independent**: As much local processing as possible for the essential features.
-- **Accessible through multiple ways:** Computers, tablet (kiosk), voice, smart phones, buttons.
+- **Accessible through multiple ways:** Computers, tablet (kiosk), voice, smart phones, wireless buttons.
-- **Intuitive user interfaces:** One look as a group of sensors/switches should be sufficient for anyone to understand the current conditions and how to operate an interface.
+- **Intuitive user interfaces:** One look as a group of sensors/switches should be sufficient for anyone to understand the current states and how to operate an interface.
 - **Redundant controls:** Multiple interfaces should be able to control devices without interference, and state changes from manual interventions or dedicated manufacturer apps should be tracked when possible.
-- **No information overload:** Provide just enough insight to get an ideas of what's going on.
-And no need for data that's best consumed on more interactive devices (like stock prices, Steam community status)
+- **No information overload:** Provide just enough insights to get an ideas of what's going on.
+And no need for data that's best consumed on more interactive devices (like stock prices, Steam community status...)
 - **Not everything should be networked:** Bathroom fan, pantry and laundry room lights have their independent motion sensors and that's a good thing.
-Same with the smoke detector, because I sure don't want to require extensive skin grafts because I forgot an extra space in a YAML file.
+Same independence goes for the smoke detector: I sure don't want to require extensive skin grafts because I forgot an extra space in a YAML file.
 Eek!
 - **No Alexa/Cortana/Google Voice:** I don't want to have advertising agencies, online stores, or other AI-feeding Big Brother tech-monsters listening in to everything we say just for the dubious convenience of turning on a light using my voice.